kalpeshpatelce/SQLServer/README.md

 -- Deny DELETE and UPDATE permissions on the Computers table DENY DELETE, UPDATE ON dbo.Computers TO AssetUser;

--- Grant Select to user on perticular Table
+-- Grant Select to user on particular Table
-GRANT SELECT ON YourOtherTable TO YourUser;
+GRANT SELECT ON dbo.Computers TO AssetUser;
 ```